-Inge Rau has a serious respiratory disease called COPD (chronic obstructive pulmonary disease) that makes it hard to breathe.
-But to meet her you would never know it.
-She credits pulmonary rehabilitation for making her life whole again and enabling her to continue doing all the things - including dancing.
+I have a serious respiratory disease called COPD (chronic obstructive pulmonary disease) that makes it hard to breathe.
+But I credit pulmonary rehabilitation for making my life whole again and enabling me to continue doing all the things love – including dancing.

 I never smoked, but breathing problems run in my family so I’ve always made sure to take good care of myself - eating well and exercising.
-But there was a point not long ago when I began feeling very badly.
-I had trouble getting out of a chair and walking and I couldn’t even talk on the phone.
-My friend made me go see a doctor who sent me off the hospital there and then.
-It turned out my COPD was getting worse – in addition I had a lung infection and one of my lungs had collapsed.
+There was a point not long ago when I began feeling very badly.
+I had trouble getting out of a chair and walking.
+I couldn’t even talk on the phone.
+My friend made me go see a doctor, who sent me off the hospital there and then.
+It turned out I had COPD, which was getting worse – in addition I had a lung infection and one of my lungs had collapsed.

 After I got home from St. Paul’s Hospital, the doctor sent a respiratory therapist to see me, and she suggested I take a pulmonary rehabilitation course.
 She told me exercise is really important for people living with breathing problems, like COPD.
 I was so short of breath I was afraid to exercise.
 But my doctors told me staying still would only make the problem worse.
 Pulmonary rehabilitation teaches you how to become fitter, be physically active safely and how to reduce breathlessness.
 Together with the right medicines, it helps you take control over your lung condition and live a more fulfilling life.

 Did it take you long to get into a pulmonary rehab program?